gmfc/helios-os/docs/networking.md

 ## smtp

 `smtp [port] [root]` runs the simple mail daemon described below which stores incoming messages under `/var/mail`.
+Use `sendmail` to submit messages and `mail` to read them via the IMAP interface.

 ## Host hub communication